NLRB memo: College football players are employees

 “And this increased activism and demand for fair treatment has been met with greater support from some coaches, fans, and school administrators.
 Players at academic institutions who engage in concerted activities to improve their working conditions have the right to be protected from retaliation.”

+If cases similar to the Northwestern one comes before the NLRB, she said, it could be decided differently.

+“I don’t think the board can or should punt,” she told the AP.
+“I think we have more information that they are statutory employees.”

-The memo issued by Abruzzo, who was appointed by President Joe Biden, reversed a 2017 memo by her predecessor, an appointee of President Donald Trump.
-That decision had, in turn, overturned a memo of the previous general counsel, who was appointed by President Barack Obama.
+The memo issued by Abruzzo, who was appointed by President Joe Biden, rescinded a 2017 memo by her predecessor.
+That memo had, in turn, overturned a memo issued during President Barack Obama's administration, when Abruzzo was a deputy general counsel.

+“I was intimately involved in drafting the initial memo that was rescinded,” Abruzzo said.
+“I wanted to get the word out that it is this general counsel's opinion that athletes ... are employees that are covered by our statute.”

 AP College Football Writer Ralph D. Russo contributed to this report.